Contact our Medical Professionals Your appointment request is not guaranteed until you receive confirmation from our WMG office.

 Exams Related to Workers' Compensation Claims

-Injured workers often need one or more medical evaluations to support a claim or clarify next steps.
+Workplace injuries often require more than diagnosis and treatment.
+Many workers’ compensation cases involve specialized medical evaluations to determine work restrictions, disability ratings, return-to-work readiness and long-term impairment.
 Wisconsin Medical Group offers comprehensive exams to document your injury, determine work readiness and provide objective medical opinions.

 Independent Medical Examinations (IME)

 Your employer, insurer or legal team may request an independent medical exam to obtain a second opinion on your condition.
-Our physicians provide unbiased medical evaluations based on clinical evidence and detailed examination.
+Our physicians provide objective medical evaluations based on clinical evidence and detailed examination of your injury.

 Permanency Evaluations & Disability Ratings

-If your injury results in lasting damage, a permanency evaluation may be required to determine your long-term impairment.
-We deliver clear, thorough reports to support permanent partial disability claims and benefit assessments.
+If your injury results in lasting damage, a permanency evaluation may be required to determine long-term impairment.
+A permanency evaluation determines eligibility for permanent or partial disability and future benefits.
+We deliver clear, thorough reports to support permanent partial disability claims, benefit calculations and long-term claim decisions.

 Functional Capacity Evaluations (FCEs)

-An FCE measures your ability to safely return to work.
+An FCE measures your ability to safely perform job-related tasks and return to work.
 Our team conducts functional capacity exams to assess strength, mobility, endurance and job-specific tasks relevant to your role.

 Causation Analysis & Maximum Medical Improvement (MMI)